HW2: MAT 321 - Numerical Analysis and Scientific Computing.¶

 You should try to understand what the rest of the code does, but you may assume you don't have to change the code.
 See precept 2 for the syntax of matrix operations if you need it.

 The latter part of the class is focused on differential equations, but we have already everything we need to design our first numerical ODE solver.
-In this problem, we derive a solution for Poisson's equation in 1D:
+In this problem, we derive a numerical scheme to approximate the solution for Poisson's equation in 1D:

 import numpy as np